Electrical Flows over Spanning Trees: A Generalization of Min-Min and Computational Results

 \subsection{Computational Results for $25\times 25$ Sparsified Grids}

 As previously discussed, electricity distribution networks resemble sparsified grids.
-Hence, for our computational experiments, we constructed instances on $25 \times 25$ grids where we sample edges for deletion independently with some probability $p \in \{0.05,0.1, 0.2\}$ and delete that edge only if it does not disconnect the graph; an example of such sparsified grids is given in Figure \ref{fig:realnetwork}.
-Moreover, we consider demands randomly chosen in the interval $[0.5, 1.5]$, resistances randomly chosen in the interval $[1, 10]$ and the root in the corner.
-To incorporate the acyclic support constraint, we utilized Martin's \cite{martin1991} extended formulation for spanning trees; we refer the reader to Appendix \ref{computaions-appendix} for more details on the MIP formulation and computational plots.
+For computational experiments, we constructed {25} instances {for each sparsification probability} on $25 \times 25$ grids where edges are deleted independently with some probability $p \in \{0.05,0.1, 0.2\}$ as long as they do not disconnect the (current) graph; an example of such sparsified grids is given in Figure~\ref{fig:realnetwork}.
+Demands for each vertex are sampled uniformly randomly in $[0.5, 1.5]$, resistances are also sampled uniformly randomly in $[1, 10]$ and the root node is placed in the corner.
+To incorporate the acyclic support constraint, we utilized Martin's \cite{martin1991} extended formulation for spanning trees; we refer the reader to Appendix \ref{computaions-appendix} for more details on the MIP formulation and computational plots.\footnote{The code used for the simulations in this paper can be found here: \url{https://github.com/hassanmortagy/Electrical-Flows-over-Spanning-Trees}}

 We benchmarked\footnote{We implemented all algorithms in \texttt{Python} 3.7, utilizing \texttt{numpy} and \texttt{networkx} for some of our functions.
-We used these packages from the Anaconda 4.7.12 distribution as well as \texttt{Gurobi} 9 \cite{Gurobi2017} as a solver for the MIP.} the performance of depth-first search (DFS) trees, \textsc{RIDe}, the Layered-Matching (LM) heuristic, the Branch Exchange heuristic and the convex integer program.
-The Branch Exchange variant we utilized starts a new iteration once an improving solution is found, as opposed to looking for the exchange that results in the most improvement.
-We also considered a variant that uses binary search on the value of the improvement where we only do an exchange if it results in an improvement of value least $T$; if no such improvement exists we divide $T$ by two and proceed.
+We used these packages from the Anaconda 4.7.12 distribution, with \texttt{Gurobi} 9 \cite{Gurobi2020} as a solver for the MIP.} the performance of depth-first search (DFS) trees, shortest-path trees (SPT), \textsc{RIDe}, the Layered-Matching (LM) heuristic, the branch exchange heuristic and the convex integer program.
+The branch exchange variant we utilized starts a new iteration once an improving solution is found, as opposed to looking for the exchange that results in the most improvement.
+We also considered a variant that uses binary search on the value of the improvement where we only do an exchange if it results in an improvement of value at least $T$; if no such improvement exists we divide $T$ by two and proceed.
 We found that the latter version was significantly slower.